How do I get started with windsurfing?

 Where are good places to learn and practice windsurfing in the SF Bay area?

-Boardsports School enjoys exclusive teaching rights at the best beginner location in the Bay Area – Crown Beach Alameda.
+Boardsports enjoys exclusive windsurfing teaching rights at the best beginner location in the Bay Area – Crown Beach Alameda.
 We have side on shore wind, a 2 mile long sandy beach, and shallow warm water.
 Learn at this ideal beginner location where you will come back to

 practice on your own.